Jingyan95/cmssw/README.md

 (You can make similar plots for the tracks available before the track fit or before duplicate removal by disabling these algos.
 To do this, edit Constants.h, setting fakefit=true and/or RemovalType="").

-If running stand-alone, to make efficiency and resolution plots (that compare the integer based emulation to the floating point algorithm), set "writeResEff=true" in FPGAConstants.h to write a .txt file with the info, and process it using macros in TrackFindingTracklet/test/PlotMacros/ .
+If running stand-alone, to make efficiency and resolution plots (that compare the integer based emulation to the floating point algorithm), set "writeResEff=true" in Constants.h to write a .txt file with the info, and process it using macros in TrackFindingTracklet/test/PlotMacros/ .
 Warning: the efficiency isn't defined in the standard way.

 ```sh